rejetto/hfs/config.md

 - `descript_ion_encoding` text encoding to be used for file *DESCRIPT.ION*.
 [List of supported values](https://github.com/ashtuchkin/iconv-lite/wiki/Supported-Encodings).
 Default is `utf8`.
 - `server_code` javascript code that works similarly to [a plugin](dev-plugins.md).
 - `tiles_size` starting value for frontend's tiles size.
 Default is 0.
+- `auto_play_seconds` starting value for frontend's auto_play_seconds (used in Show).
+Default is 5.
+- `theme` starting value for theme.
+Default is "auto".
+- `sort_by` starting value for sort-by.
+Values can be: name, extension, size, time.
+Default is "name".
+- `sort_numerics` starting value for sort-numeric-names.
+Default is false.
+- `folders_first` starting value for sort-folders-first.
+Default is true.
+- `invert_order` starting value for invert-order.
+Default is false.
 - `update_to_beta` includes beta versions searching for updates.
 Default is false.
 - `roots` maps hosts (or mask of hosts) to a root different from the home folder.
 Default is none.
 E.g.
   ```